 Once my bridal clients have signed off on my contract and paid the deposit, I’m ready to get started!
 Often, many reach out to me at this point with the same question, “do you have any examples of wedding invitation wording?”
 Well funny you asked, of course I do!
 The chance that this is a bride’s first time planning a wedding is pretty likely and the wedding invitation wording seems to be unfamiliar territory.

 I typically begin by explaining that wedding invitation wording is truly customizable and open to interpretation.
 Cue the overwhelm.
 Let me break it down for ya!

 The wedding invitation typically opens with the hosts (aka who’s paying) inviting guests to attend.
 Traditionally, this was the bride’s parents as they were funding the operation and “giving away” their daughter to a suitable bachelor.
 I love traditional wording, as it really encompasses the overall idea of a wedding.
 However, many couples have moved away from traditional wording because there are hosts other than (or in addition to) the bride’s parents.
 I also think people choose to forgo traditional wording as it seems, well too traditional.
 To each their own!

-The names of the bride and groom are the focus of the wedding invitation wording.
+The names of the couple* are the focus of the wedding invitation wording.
 If including the bride’s parent’s full names, the bride’s name is listed as first and middle only.
 If the parent’s names aren’t on the invitation, the bride and groom can be listed with their full names (up to preference to include middle names!)

 This is where you can get creative with your wording!
 A more traditional way to invite people to your ceremony would be along the lines of “request the pleasure of your company at the marriage”, but options to go less traditional are endless.
 One of my favorites is “invite you to join as they celebrate their love”, ‘cause it just sounds like endless happiness!